The next big thing you would be struggling after starting a blog is to get traffic.

 You may have probably heard about StumbleUpon.
 Working of StumbleUpon is on simple, you add your pages to it, and users will stumble them.

-Choosing the most relevant category and tags is important in StumbleUpon.
+Choosing the most relevant category and tags are important in StumbleUpon.

 Some bloggers are getting thousands of visitors from StumbleUpon only.